 Throughout the workshop, feedback was provided incrementally, and the format used closely resembled a sprint retrospective.
 Questions, suggestions and comments were addressed continuously, in the order of arrival.

-This training workshop was a great mind-shaping exercise for everyone who attended.
+This agile training workshop was a great mind-shaping exercise for everyone who attended.
 The sequence and style of content delivery tremendously helped with information absorption and its retention.
 Small group break-outs and role-playing helped experimenting with new coaching and facilitation techniques.
 For everyone in the room, it was a great opportunity to share every-day challenges and “domestic problems” but in a very safe and uninhibited way.

 For me personally, as an organizational coach, this course helped tremendously to systematize my existing knowledge as well as grasp additional concepts that I will be putting to use in a near future.